 Views on the war

-While at the start of the war the vast majority of African American soldiers “believed America was protecting the sovereignty of the democratically constituted government in South Vietnam and halting the spread of communism in Southeast Asia” King’s opposition to the Vietnam War and death saw disillusionment and anti-war rhetoric grow among African American soldiers.
-The Project 100,000 and racism within the military also furthered the anger of African American soldiers.
+At the start of the war the vast majority of African American soldiers “believed America was protecting the sovereignty of the democratically constituted government in South Vietnam and halting the spread of communism in Southeast Asia” King’s opposition to the Vietnam War and death saw disillusionment and anti-war rhetoric grow among African American soldiers.
+Project 100,000 and racism within the military also furthered the anger of African-American soldiers.
 By the summer of 1968, correspondent Deckle McLean reported that few African-American soldiers supported the war.

 After the war